-These essential skills have been identified within your Contest Description.
-The top three Essential Skills for your area of competition have been identified on your Project and all other supporting project documents.
+These essential skills have been identified in section 2.4 and/or 3.2 of your Contest Description and if applicable, in your Project and all other supporting project documents.

 2. CONTEST INTRODUCTION

 2.1 Description of the associated work role(s) or occupation(s). http://skillscompetencescanada.com/en/skills/services/baking/